 EXTRAORDINARY ITEMS (±)

 As you can see, the statement has revenues on top, followed by operational expenses, non-operational expenses, gain/losses and extraordinary items.
-The statement reports NOI and net income.
+The statement reports NOI, as well as net income.

 How to Calculate NOI